wartron/brush/README.md

 # Why

-Machine Learned real time rendering space has a ton of potential, but at the same time most popular ML tools are at odds with realtime rendering.
+Machine learning for real time rendering has a lot of potential, but at the same time, most popular ML tools don't align well with r.
 Rendering requires low latency, usually involve dynamic shapes, and it's not pleasant to attempt to ship apps with large PyTorch/Jax/CUDA deps calling out to python in a rendering loop.
 The usual fix is to write a seperate training and inference application.
 Brush on the other hand, written in rust using `wgpu` and `burn`, can produce simple dependency free binaries, and can run on nearly all devices.

 # Getting started
 Install rust 1.81+ and run `cargo run` or `cargo run --release`.
 You can run tests with `cargo test --all`.
 Brush uses the wonderful [rerun](rerun.io) for additional visualizations while training.